asortubay/timeISC/README.md

 # timeISC
-Pytorch implementation of Time-resolved Inter-Subject Correlation Prediction, see  *"Real-time estimation of overt attention from dynamic features of the face using deep-learning"*, 10.48550/arXiv.2409.13084
+Pytorch implementation of Time-resolved Inter-Subject Correlation Prediction, see  *"Real-time estimation of overt attention from dynamic features of the face using deep-learning"*, [arXiv link: 10.48550/arXiv.2409.13084](10.48550/arXiv.2409.13084)

 **Abstract:**